SmartPracticeschool/llSPS-INT-942-Intelligent-Customer-Help-Desk-with-Smart-Document-Understanding/README.md

 Create an IBM Cloud Functions web action that allows Watson Assistant to post queries to Watson Discovery Build a web application with integration to all these services & deploy the same on IBM Cloud Platform

-In Watson Discovery have added ecobee3_userguide.
+In Watson Discovery I have added ecobee3_userguide.

 I have uploaded a demo video of this project in my youtube channel. https://youtu.be/3ZL_BuPTXZ0